deren-teo/deren-teo.github.io/_posts/2023-05-25-visualising_resnets_using_tsne.md

 # Visualising ResNets using t-SNE

+*Last updated: May 26, 2023*

 Deep neural networks are amazing image classifiers (among many other things!), but don't you sometimes wonder how exactly they see the data they're classifying?
-In a [previous post](https://deren-teo.github.io/2023/05/20/image_classification_using_pretrained_networks.html), we saw how to use transfer learning to fine-tune a pre-trained ResNet-18 model to classify various animals.
+In a [previous post](https://deren-teo.github.io/2023/05/20/transfer_learning_using_pretrained_networks.html), we saw how to use transfer learning to fine-tune a pre-trained ResNet-18 model to classify various flowers.
 This will be following up on that with exploring how the trained model "sees" the data it's classifying.

 ## ResNet recap